Macuyiko/blog/content/2009/2009_07_solving-color-problem-red-grass-purple.md

 Most methods below are unreliable, or do not work with everyone.
 Most of them are pretty annoying and/or hard to execute as well.
 If you want better solutions, just skip this part...

 **(1 - unreliable)** Alt-tab out of the game, and then maximize it again.
-This worked in XP (and in Vista for some users), and works in some cases in Windows 7.
+This worked in XP (and in Vista for some users), and works in some cases in later versions of Windows.
 I had no luck with this anymore though.
 The colors would work for a few seconds, but then changed again.

 **(2 - unreliable)** Change your in-game resolution.
-Doesn't work in Windows 7 anymore either.
+Doesn't work in Windows 7 or later anymore either.
 After switching resolutions, the colors even became worse.
 This might work in Vista, but this solution is not really preferred (you want to play on the best resolution possible).

 **(3 - unreliable)** Before starting the game, open a explorer window.
 My Computer, a random folder, anything works.
 Surprisingly, this often worked in Vista with most Directdraw games.
 In Windows 7, not anymore.

 **(4 - unreliable)** Mess around with the compatibility options, especially `Run in 256 colors`, `Disable visual themes`, `Disable desktop composition`, `Display display scaling on high DPI settings` and `Run as administrator`.
 This works for some games/users, but I don't really like this method as it has a lot of drawbacks (desktop windows/icons messed up when you exit etc...).

 **(5 - mostly reliable but annoying)** Close `explorer.exe` using the Task Manager.
-This works on both Vista and 7, for most games, but if you're like me, you don't like to close your 5+ open explorer windows.
-Besides, there's a better solution...
+This works for most games, but if you're like me, you don't like to close your 5+ open explorer windows.

 This method has been added to the program (see below).
 Another way is to create a batch script, if you don't want to use the program: